Zen-Programming/Zen-Programming/README.md

 You can click the Preview link to take a look at your changes.
 --->

-I love to learn more about programming lenguages, but for my age and experience, i still need to read some books, learn more about algorithms and data structures, as it will help me to get better job offers.
+I love to learn more about programming languages, but for my age and experience, i still need to read some books, learn more about algorithms and data structures, as it will help me to get better job offers.